mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 Mindfulness is really working at not creating a gap between you and your object.
 This is the practice of mindfulness.
 Thich Nhat Hanh also says this.
 That means you and your object working at super-speed: interconnected, interpenetrated.
 So the important point in mindfulness is that you have to be *one*, exactly one.

 But in order to be one, we have to create certain circumstances.
 If you become an expert, [say in] running, [this] is also [that] you can practice mindfulness.
 Don’t you think so? [...]
 You can really concentrate on *[unintelligible]*.
 It’s really mindfulness.
 And also slow, step by step – this is also pretty good.
-But in the beginning or for his case, he just follows slow motion.
+But in the beginning, or for his case, he just follows slow motion.
 That is one part.
 But the basic teaching of mindfulness is really [that] your life must be working at superspeed, interconnected with your object.
 Just like molecules of water, or the molecules of diamond inside of a diamond.
 This is mindfulness.

 #### 1:10:55